s-simpson/cssu_door/README_CSSU_DOOR.txt

-a json file containing all of the passwords and ultra secret twitter keys the easiest way to edit this file is to change the values in password_maker.py (save the update) and run python password_maker.py
+a json file containing all of the passwords and ultra secret twitter keys the easiest way to edit this file is to change the values in password_maker.py (save the update) and run python password_maker.py, which will generate a new pwds.json file.

+The point is to keep the keys and passwords out of the main program. alternatively you can edit the json file directly, but the password_maker.py program makes it easy to add new keys if the program is expanded.

 =========================================================================================================